cloudposse/docs/docs/layers/eks/design-decisions/decide-on-secrets-management-for-eks.md

 However, Cloud Posse does not have existing Terraform modules for this solution.
 We would need to build this support.

+### Option 3: SOPS Operator

+Use [SOPS Operator](https://github.com/isindir/sops-secrets-operator) to manage secrets in Kubernetes.
+SOPS Operator is a Kubernetes operator that manages and stores sensitive information in Kubernetes secrets.
+It allows you to use SOPS to encrypt secrets and store them in Kubernetes secrets.

 ## Recommendation

 We recommend using the External Secrets Operator with AWS SSM Parameter Store.
 This is a well-tested solution that we have used in the past.
 We have existing Terraform modules to support this solution.